The Middle Management Academy — the only training of its kind — helps behavioral health’s best and brightest reach their maximum leadership potential.

 - Social workers, psychologists, psychiatrists, therapists, nurses, clinicians and administrative/oversight staff in the beginning, intermediate or advanced stage of a management-based role.

-- Understand behavioral health leadership and management styles and strengths of self and others.
+- Understand mental health leadership and management styles and strengths of self and others.

 - Learn and practice enhanced management skills related to behavioral health care staff engagement, change management, and performance excellence.